awslabs/amazon-timestream-tools/integrations/pandas/README.md

-# Writing and Querying Amazon Timestream with Pandas (AWS Data Wrangler)
+# Writing and Querying Amazon Timestream with Pandas

 ## What is Pandas?